Kinetic energy

 • https://en.wikipedia.org/wiki/Light

 Light is electromagnetic radiation (radiant energy), which, detached from its source, is transported by electromagnetic waves (or their quanta, photons) and propagates through space.
-Even if humans had never evolved, electromagnetic radiation would have been emitted by stars since the formation of the first galaxies over 13 billion years ago.
+Even if humans had never evolved, stars would have emitted electromagnetic radiation since the first galaxies formed over 13 billion years ago.

 • Simply stated, light is energy.
 Light is the way energy travels through space.

-• Whilst the term light can be used to refer to the whole of the electromagnetic spectrum, visible light refers to the small range of wavelengths that our eyes are tuned to.
+• Whilst the term light can be used to refer to the whole electromagnetic spectrum, visible light refers to the small range of wavelengths our eyes are tuned to.

 • The term light can be used in three different ways: